itsmeherepranetha/SMS_spam_detection/README.md

-# SMS Spam detection model
+# SpamShield....A SMS Spam detection model

 1) This SMS Spam detection model is a Machine Learning application that classifies a SMS message as a spam or an authentic and intended message by a person(ham) by NLP techniques.